Player Profile

 Saqib Mahmood experienced the highest of highs in 2022 and the lowest of lows.
 Less than two months after making his Test Match debut for England in the West Indies in March, he was ruled out for the rest of the year with a back stress fracture.

-Mahmood only played one game for Lancashire in the 2022, and unfortunately disappointment struck again two months into the 2023 campaign when he suffered a recurrence of the same injury.
+Mahmood only played one game for Lancashire in 2022, and unfortunately disappointment struck again two months into the 2023 campaign when he suffered a recurrence of the same injury.

 Mahmood played two Tests in the Caribbean in early 2022 - his debut came at Barbados, taking six wickets - and he has now played in all formats of international cricket.